 Dr. Phillip Frost, MD. served as Chairman of the Board and Chief Executive Officer of IVAX Corporation from 1987 to 2006.
 He is Chairman of the Board of Directors of IVAX Diagnostics, Inc. (diagnostic reagent kits).
-He is a director of Northrop Grumman Corporation, (aerospace), Cellular Technical Services Company, Inc. (a corporate shell), Continucare Corporation (healthcare), and Ladenburg Thalmann Financial Services, Inc. (securities brokerage).
+He is a director of Northrop Grumman Corporation, (aerospace), Continucare Corporation (healthcare), and Ladenburg Thalmann Financial Services, Inc. (securities brokerage).
 He is a member of the Board of Trustees of The Scripps Research Institute and is a life member, and former Chairman of the Board of Trustees of the University of Miami.
-He is Vice Chairman of the Board of Teva Pharmaceutical Industries LTD and co-vice Chairman of the Board of Governors of the American Stock Exchange
+He is Vice Chairman of the Board of Teva Pharmaceutical Industries LTD and co-Vice Chairman of the Board of Governors of the American Stock Exchange.

 Dr. Jane Hsaio Ph.D. in Medicinal Chemistry, University of Illinois, 1973.
 Founded Innotech Laboratory in 1981.
-One of the co-founders of IVAX Corporation in 1986, and sold to Teva Pharmaceutical in 2006.
+One of the co-founders of IVAX Corporation in 1986, which was sold to Teva Pharmaceutical in 2006.
 Held positions at IVAX as Vice Chairman, Director, Chief Technical Officer and Chairman/CEO/President of IVX Animal Health, a wholly owned subsidiary of IVAX Corporation.
 Also served as Director of IVAX Diagnostic.

-Richard C.Pfenniger, Jr., has been a director of the Company since April 2005.
+Richard C. Pfenniger, Jr., has been a director of the Company since April 2005.
 Mr. Pfenniger has been Chief Executive Officer and President of Continucare Corporation (healthcare) since October 2003, and the Chairman of Continucare's Board of Directors since 2002.
 He served as CEO and Vice Chairman of Whitman Education Group, Inc. (proprietary education) from 1997 until 2003.
 Mr. Pfenniger is a director of GP Strategies, Inc. (corporate training).

 Kenneth Block joined the Company in September 2005 as Secretary and Chief Financial Officer.
-Since 1991 Mr. Block has been the controller of Shadybrook Charter Corp. and Sunrise Charter Management Corp., each of which is a real estate management company.
+From 1991 thru 2005, Mr. Block had been the controller of Shadybrook Charter Corp. and Sunrise Charter Management Corp., each of which was a real estate management company.
+As of January 1, 2006, he became the controller of Manhattan Leasing Enterprises, Ltd., a lessor of exotic automobiles.
 Mr. Block graduated from Bernard Baruch College with a Bachelors of Business Administration degree.
 He is a Certified Public Accountant in the State of New York.

 The Company's Board of Directors is divided into three classes.
 The Board is composed of one Class I director, Mr. Angel, two Class II directors, Mr. Schoenberg and Mr. Pfenniger, and one Class III director, Mr. Katz.
-The terms of the Class I, Class II and Class III directors expire on the dates of the 2007, 2006 and 2006 annual meetings, respectively.
+The terms of the Class I, Class II and Class III directors expire on the dates of the 2007, 2006 annual meetings, respectively.
 At each annual meeting, successors to the class of directors whose term expires at that annual meeting are elected for a three-year term.
 Officers are elected annually at the discretion of the Board of Directors and serve at the discretion of the Board.